DataDog/documentation/content/en/tracing/trace_collection/proxy_setup/_index.md

 {{% tab "v1.10.0 and older" %}}

 <div class="alert alert-warning">
-  <strong>Note:</strong> OpenTracing has been deprecated in v1.10.0.
-As a in-place replacement, we recommend to use the OpenTelemetry collector.
+  <strong>Note:</strong> OpenTracing and Datadog's integration has been deprecated in v1.10.0.
+As a drop-in replacement, we recommend to use the OpenTelemetry collector.
 </div>

 Before you begin, ensure your [Datadog Agent has gRPC OTLP Ingestion enabled][1].
 Then, make sure that your nginx-ingress controller's pod spec has the `HOST_IP` environment variable set.
 Add this entry to the `env:` block that contains the environment variables `POD_NAME` and `POD_NAMESPACE`.